 Despite visiting during peak season, the only time we had to wait in line for more than five minutes was for food.
 The indoor kids’ area has added a LEGO table that kept my kids happy, and the adults also had a chance to try out the new brewery with lunch.
 For $7 you can grab a pint or a taster flight of four beers.

 While admission prices keep going up every year, this is still a family favorite where my kids can happily spend a whole day!

 Hours: The Fun Park is open 10:30 a.m.-4:30 p.m.
 Wednesday-Sunday until Labor Day.
 In the fall, they are open on weekends through Halloween.

-Tickets: Tickets are $17.75 per person and reservations are recommended.
+Tickets: Tickets are $21.95 per person and can be reserved online or purchased on arrival.
 Children under 2 are free.
-Reserve an optional pony ride upon entry or when you make a reservation for an additional $5 per child (ages 2-10 and weighing under 100 pounds).
+Reserve an optional pony ride upon entry or when you make a reservation for an additional $7 per child (ages 2-10 and weighing under 100 pounds).

 Food: An on-site restaurant sells food ranging from $7-15.
 Food from home can be consumed at picnic tables just outside the entrance.

-Restrooms and parking: Reasonably clean restrooms (and changing tables) available in the restaurant and adjacent to the sand pit area.
+Restrooms and parking: Reasonably clean restrooms (as well as changing tables) available in the restaurant and adjacent to the sand pit area.
 Parking is free and there are several large lots to accommodate busy weekends.

 Originally published August 2021; updated July 2022